McDonnell Douglas DC-9: Further developments (DC-9 family)

 Two further developments of the original or first generation DC-9 series used the new designation with McDonnell Douglas initials (MD- prefix) followed by the year of development.
 The first derivative or second generation was the MD-80 series and the second derivative or third generation was the MD-90 series.
 Together, they formed the DC-9 family of 12 aircraft members (variants), and if the DC-9- designation were retained, the family members would be: First generation (Series 10, Series 20, Series 30, Series 40, and Series 50), second generation (Series 81, Series 82, Series 83, Series 87, and Series 88), and third generation (Series 90 and Series 95).
+The Series 10 (DC-9-10) was the smallest family member and the Series 90 (MD-90) was the largest.

 Second generation (MD-80 series)

 The original DC-9 series was followed in 1980 by the introduction of the second generation of the DC-9 family, the MD-80 series.
 This was originally called the DC-9-80 (short Series 80 and later stylized Super 80).
 It was a lengthened DC-9-50 with a higher maximum takeoff weight (MTOW), a larger wing, new main landing gear, and higher fuel capacity.
-The MD-80 series features a number of variants of the Pratt & Whitney JT8D turbofan engine having higher thrust ratings than those available on the original DC-9 series.
+The MD-80 series features a number of variants of the JT8D turbofan engine that had higher thrust ratings than those available on the original DC-9 series.
 The MD-80 series includes the MD-81, MD-82, MD-83, MD-88, and shortest variant, the MD-87.